terraform-redhat/terraform-provider-rhcs/modules/operator_roles/README.md

-# TODO: need to update the README.md file

-# terraform-aws-rosa-sts-roles
+# operator role module

-Create rosa roles, policies and identity provider in an declarative way Terraform AWS ROSA STS Roles
+Create rosa operator roles and identity provider in an declarative way Terraform AWS ROSA STS Roles

 In order to deploy [ROSA](https://docs.openshift.com/rosa/welcome/index.html***REMOVED*** with [STS](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html***REMOVED***, AWS Account needs to have the following roles placed:

 * Account Roles (One per AWS account***REMOVED***
 * OCM Roles (For OCM UI, One per OCM Org***REMOVED***
-* User Role (For OCM UI, One per user live in ocm org***REMOVED***
+* User Role (For OCM UI, One per OCM user account***REMOVED***
 * Operator Roles (One Per Cluster***REMOVED***
 * OIDC Identity Provider (One Per Cluster***REMOVED***

-This terraform module tries to replicate rosa CLI roles/policies creation so that:
+This terraform module tries to replicate rosa CLI roles creation so that:

-* Users have a declartive way to create AWS roles & Policies.
+* Users have a declartive way to create AWS roles.
 * Users can implement security/infrastructure as code practices.
-* Batch creation of user roles, ocm roles and operator roles.
+* Batch creation of operator roles.

 ## Prerequisites